kuitos/axios-extensions/README.md

 ### Enable Logging

-It is highly recommended to enable the request logging recorder in development environment(it is disabled in default).
+It is highly recommended to enable the request logging recorder in development environment(disabled by default).

 #### browser (webpack)
 ```js